-The COVID-19 pandemic is primarily a health issue which has had a major impact on the economy and the investment markets.
-During the recent volatile period there was a net loss on the Foundation's investment portfolio.
-However, over the past 3 and 5 years, investment returns have been positive in real terms.
+The COVID-19 pandemic continues to impact the Foundation's operations and investments.
+This financial year has seen a general improvement in the value of the Foundation's long term investment portfolio.
 The Foundation adopts a conservative approach to managing investments with the aim of generating medium term growth while protecting capital value.
 Its investment strategy is overseen by the Investment, Audit and Risk Committee and approved by the Board.